Catalogue: Adult Program

 Students who officially withdraw from a session or from the University are entitled to tuition credits/refunds on the session tuition and fee charges according to the following policies:

-- All refunds/credits for charges to the student's account will be granted on the basis of the date on which notification of the intent to withdraw is received by student services and the student’s last date of attendance and will be made within 30 days of the established withdrawal date.
+- All refunds/credits for charges to the student’s account will be granted on the basis of the date on which notification of the intent to withdraw is received by student services and the student’s last date of attendance and will be made within 30 days of the established withdrawal date.

-- If student services receives notification of the withdrawal prior to the second class meeting, a 75% refund/tuition credit will be given.
+- If student services receives notification of the withdrawal prior to attending a second class meeting, a 75% refund/tuition credit will be given.

-- No refunds/credits will be given for withdrawals after the second class meeting which is the census date.
+- No refunds/credits will be given for withdrawals after attending the second class meeting which is the census date.

 Students receiving federally funded Title IV financial assistance: If a student withdraws from a course is could result in a portion or all of financial aid funds being returned to the lender.
 Additionally, if a student withdraws from the University on or before the 60% point in time of the period of enrollment, calculated using calendar days, a portion of the total of Title IV funds awarded a student (Pell Grant, Supplemental Educational Opportunity Grant, Federal Perkins Loan, Federal Direct Loan, or Federal PLUS Loan) must be returned, according to the provisions of the Higher Education Amendments of 1998.
 The calculation for the return of funds may result in the student owing a balance to the University and/or the federal government.

 The refund to the Title IV programs must be returned in the following order: